-I recently wrote a piece addressing the integration of digital evidence sourced from the civilian community into evidence-gathering and the building of sound court cases.
+I recently wrote a piece for Law Enforcement Technology addressing the integration of digital evidence sourced from the civilian community into evidence-gathering and the building of sound court cases.
 It proved an interesting subject to research, especially since the proliferation of camera equipment has become so culturally pervasive.

-Almost every American who has a cellphone also has a camera with him or her at all times.
+Almost every American who has a cell phone also has a camera with him or her at all times.
 For many, it’s a repository for much of their personal information.
-They carry with them photos of their homes and loved ones, videos, documents, and both personal and business correspondence.
+They carry photos of their homes and loved ones, videos, documents, and both personal and business correspondence around with them.
 For police, it’s an evidentiary bonanza.
 Or is it?

 Many thought the U.S. Supreme Court’s recent decision in the case of Riley v.
-California, constituted a death blow.
-Cellphones, like homes, cars, hotel rooms and offices, can still legally be searched if the officers involved simply apply for and obtain legal search warrants.
+California, constituted a death blow to an officer’s ability to obtain what could be vital evidence in criminal cases.
+But that’s not really the outcome, nor the intention, of the SCOTUS decision.
+Cell phones, like homes, cars, hotel rooms and offices, still can legally be searched if the officers involved simply apply for and obtain legal search warrants.
 It’s pretty simple stuff that really hasn’t changed at all.

 The important wording here is the phrase, “search incident to arrest,” because as any LEO is aware, an officer can legally search a subject for safety considerations incident to his or her arrest.